-Requirement Sets out role, purpose, responsibilities and powers of local governments including the preparation of a long term financial plan supported by asset management plans for sustainable service delivery.
-Protects workers and other persons against harm to their health and safety and welfare through elimination or minimisation of risks arising from work.
-Sets out standards for asset management plans and requires the plan to integrate with community plans and resourcing strategy Sets out assessment and approval processes of community services and facilities Protect, restore and enhance the quality of the environment in NSW Provide sustainable and integrated management of water sources in NSW
+Legislation Requirement Local Government Act Sets out role, purpose, responsibilities and powers of local governments including the preparation of a long term financial plan supported by asset management plans for sustainable service delivery.
+Workplace Health and Safety Act 2011 Protects workers and other persons against harm to their health and safety and welfare through elimination or minimisation of risks arising from work.
+OLG Integrated Planning and Reporting framework Sets out standards for asset management plans and requires the plan to integrate with community plans and resourcing strategy Environmental Planning & Assessment Act 1979 Sets out assessment and approval processes of community services and facilities Protection of the Environment Operations Act 1997 Protect, restore and enhance the quality of the environment in NSW Water Act 2000 Provide sustainable and integrated management of water sources in NSW